Chrissie Watts: Reception

 One of the consequences of all the uncertainty behind the scenes was Chrissie's final fate, which was left largely unresolved.
 Oberman revealed in July 2009 that there were originally plans for a trial, but that poor timing ultimately shelved the storyline.
 She recalled how the storyline "was put on hold and then there was a whole different team involved after that.
 I know that if they couldn't get me, Michelle and Kim together, [they wouldn't do it].
 And I'd moved straight on to Doctor Who, too.
 Nobody was available until the following year, by which point Michelle was in Bionic Woman, I was pregnant and Kim was in Cabaret."
 Because of this "I never felt it was finished off and I would have loved to have wrapped it up."
 She went on to declare her desire to return for a proper resolution.
 "I'd love to finish off Chrissie's storyline because I love the character and I do feel that she was left in limbo.
 To know what happened to her would be great.
 Even if she went back to say goodbye or wanted to make peace with Sam.
 Or maybe we could see her in prison?"

 In a 2009 interview, Oberman commented on the significance of the character to EastEnders and viewers, saying "I can't believe that I'm still recognised so much as Chrissie.
 I still get a lot of letters about her, too.
 I think that she had as much of an impact as Janine (Charlie Brooks) did, which surprised me.
 Chrissie wasn't around for that long but she was an amazing character with an epic storyline."

 Oberman was nominated for a number of awards for her portrayal of Chrissie Watts.
 In 2004, she was nominated for Most Popular Newcomer at the National Television Awards; she also received four nominations at The British Soap Awards, for Best Newcomer in 2004, Villain of the Year in 2005 and 2006, and Soap Bitch of the Year in 2006.
 In 2005, she was nominated for Best Actress and Best Bitch at the Inside Soap Awards.
+In 2020, Sara Wallis and Ian Hyland from the Daily Mirror put Chrissie 41st on their ranked list of the Best EastEnders characters of all time, writing that the character had "an eventful 18 months in Walford".